3pp of the Month (July)

 18 17

-Next, pick your character's race, noting any modifiers to your ability scores and any other racial traits (see Races).
-There are seven basic races to choose from, although your GM might have others to add to the list.
-Each race lists the languages your character automatically knows, as well as a number of bonus languages.
+Pick a race, applying any modifiers to your ability scores and any other racial traits.
+Each race lists the languages a character of that race automatically knows, as well as a number of bonus languages it may learn.
 A character knows a number of additional bonus languages equal to his or her Intelligence modifier.

 Race Ability Bonus

-A character's class represents a profession, such as fighter or wizard.
-If this is a new character, he starts at 1st level in his chosen class.
-As he gains experience points (XP) for defeating monsters, he goes up in level, granting him new powers and abilities.
+A character’s class represents a profession, such as fighter or wizard.
+If this is a new character, he or she starts at 1st level in this chosen class.
+As the character gains experience points (XP) for defeating monsters, he goes up in level, granting him new powers and abilities.

 If your character is a spell caster that prepares spells (such as a wizard) you will need to determine the spells your character starts with.
 Consult your GM to determine this list.